-For each continuation application, ServeMontana staff will complete a continuation assessment (Appendix A) that will provide reviewers with critical performance information of the grantee.
+For each continuation application, ServeMontana staff will complete a continuation assessment (Appendix A) that provides reviewers with critical grantee performance information.
 Reviewers will provide continuation applicants with feedback on the continuation narrative and budget but will primarily score the application based on the information provided in the staff assessment.
 Applicants should use headers, provide detail for each of the following subsections, and should utilize eGrants S & N Reports to calculate rates, where applicable.